FarazKelhini/proposal-string-prototype-count/README.md

 - If `startIndex` is greater than or equal to `endIndex`, there is no range to search within, so the method immediately returns `0`.
 - If `searchString` is an empty string, returns `0`.
 This avoids potential infinite loops when counting empty substrings.

+## Backward Compatibility

+Adding this method will not break existing code, as it adds new functionality to the `String` prototype without modifying existing methods.